ojosproject/website/news/2024/09-20-road-to-iris.md

 [Iris](https://github.com/ojosproject/iris/) is the Ojos Project's open-source hospice management system.
 It's a program we've been researching for since October 2023 and building since May 2024.
-Our goals for the project is to ensure we have a centralized storage for hospice management that can be relayed to other caregivers of a hospice patient.
+Our goal for the project is to ensure we have a centralized storage for hospice management that can be relayed to other caregivers of a hospice patient.
 Some of the planned features we include to have are: